-New ringers follow the 'Learning The Ropes' programme to learn to ring, taught by accredited instructors through the national ITTS programme.
+New ringers follow the 'Learning the Ropes' programme to learn to ring, taught by accredited instructors through the Association of Ringing Teachers.
 There are five stages from beginner to experienced ringer and at all stages you're helped out by either a personal tutor or other capable bell ringers.

-There are 40,000 bell ringers, many now ITTS qualified to teach.
+There are 40,000 bell ringers, many now with ART Accreditation to teach.
 Find your nearest bell ringers and have a go!

 Level 1 - Technique

 The first stage in learning to ring is to develop the skills to 'handle' the bell.
 That means the technique to control the bell using the rope.
 This is done on a one-to-one basis with your trained instructor and is often done on a silenced bell.

 You will usually taught each of the two movements, or 'strokes', in ringing separately and then helped to put them together.
 The technique is all about holding the rope correctly, moving with it and catching the role at the right place and time.